dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ## Create owner, manager, and administrator authorization handlers

 Create a `ContactIsOwnerAuthorizationHandler` class in the *Authorization* folder.
-The `ContactIsOwnerAuthorizationHandler` verifies the user acting on the resource owns the resource.
+The `ContactIsOwnerAuthorizationHandler` verifies the user acting on the resource, owns the resource.

 [!code-csharp[Main](secure-data/samples/final2/Authorization/ContactIsOwnerAuthorizationHandler.cs)]

 The `ContactIsOwnerAuthorizationHandler` calls [context.Succeed](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandlercontext.succeed?view=aspnetcore-2.0#Microsoft_AspNetCore_Authorization_AuthorizationHandlerContext_Succeed_Microsoft_AspNetCore_Authorization_IAuthorizationRequirement_) if the current authenticated user is the contact owner.
+Authorization handlers generally:

-Authorization handlers generally return `context.Succeed` when the requirements are met.
-They return `Task.FromResult(0)` when requirements are not met. `Task.FromResult(0)` is neither success or failure, it allows other authorization handler to run.
+* Return `context.Succeed` when the requirements are met.
+* Return `Task.FromResult(0)` when requirements are not met. `Task.FromResult(0)` is neither success or failure, it allows other authorization handler to run.

 If you need to explicitly fail, return [context.Fail](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationhandlercontext.fail?view=aspnetcore-2.0).

-The app allows contact owners to edit/delete their own data, so it doesn't need to check the operation passed in the requirement parameter.
+The app allows contact owners to edit/delete/create their own data, so `ContactIsOwnerAuthorizationHandler` doesn't need to check the operation passed in the requirement parameter.

 ### Create a manager authorization handler